A message from our doctors:

 IMPORTANT PATIENT NOTICE – COVID-19 PLANNING

 We are continuing to provide primary care services while doing what we can to protect both staff and patients, therefore we are having to adapt out working environment and plans.

-Fairford Leys Surgery is being kept as a clean site and is NOT open to patients.
+Fairford Leys Surgery has limited appointments and is NOT open to patients.

 The doors at Whitehill Surgery are being kept closed to all except patients that have been called in after being triaged and those patients who have essential appointments; all patients need to be screened for symptoms.
 If you need to book an essential appointment please call 01296 424488.

 We do not have all the answers regarding Coronavirus so would suggest that you check out the Public Health England website for up to date guidance.

 We appreciate your patience and hope you will do all that is advised to keep yourself and your loved ones safe.

 PLEASE CLICK ON THE LINK BELOW FOR LATEST INFORMATION: